 Ingredient List: 100% Salmon Oil

 2. Grizzly Salmon Oil

 A premium salmon oil supplement that’s packed with omega-3 fatty acids.

 About: Grizzly Salmon Oil is a premium fish oil supplement that serves as a great way to provide your dog with the omega fatty acids your dog needs.
-Grizzly Salmon Oil is packaged in a pump-style bottle, making it easy to administer to your dog (simply squirt the recommended dosage on your dog’s food).
+Grizzly Salmon Oil is packaged in a pump-style bottle, making it easy to administer to your dog (simply squirt the recommended dosage of fish oil on your dog’s food).

 - Made solely from wild-caught Alaskan salmon

 - Contains more than 15 different fatty acids